 The Stewardship standard is this: receive inheritance truthfully, repair what is damaged, use what is given responsibly, and hand on material conditions that make future responsibility more possible.

 Objective reality requires inventory.
 What has been received?
 Money, property, education, citizenship, family stability, tools, language, health, public systems, debt, pollution, addiction, disorder, broken records, or neglected maintenance?
 Inheritance should be named before it is judged.
-A person who cannot name what he received will struggle to steward it.
+A person who cannot name what was received will struggle to steward it.

 Reciprocity asks each generation to reverse roles.
 If you were the younger generation, what would you need from those before you?
 Clear records, maintained property, honest stories, manageable debt, useful skills, repair of known damage, and room to build.
 If you were the older generation, what would you want received with gratitude rather than contempt?
 Sacrifice, hard-won assets, craft, and lessons learned through cost.
 Role reversal protects gratitude and accountability.